|Table of Reviews|

 I just think I never really felt a connection – Grace

 Do you think I am afraid to stay alone in my own home, Grace – Elizabeth

 I can have anyone in our church.
 Any man would be happy to be with me – Zillah

 Deadly Ex – LMN – 2 hours and 0 minutes

-Gary meets his ex girlfriend, Valerie, at a high school reunion and spark up a conversation about family, career, and frustrations.
-Gary is worried his wife, Jess, will ask for a divorce when he gets home, Valerie offers to “comfort” him.
+Gary meets his ex-girlfriend, Valerie, at a high school reunion and sparks up a conversation about family, career, and frustrations.
+Gary is worried his wife, Jess will ask for a divorce when he gets home, Valerie offers to “comfort” him.
 Days later, Valerie sends sexy pictures to Gary, but he turns her down to work on his marriage.
 Big Mistake!
 Valerie sends gifts to Gary’s daughter, Carissa, and text his son, Zach, about their relationship.
 Also, Valerie leaves hints for Jess to find in order to break up their marriage.
 Valerie is willing to do anything, to anyone, at any cost to get Gary.

 The watcher may get confused because this story is not told in a linear fashion.
 It goes from now, to 5 days earlier, to the reunion, to 4 days earlier, etc. So pay attention to what each person is wearing to keep up with the timeline.
 The timeline is choppy in order to add mystery to Valerie and Gary’s first encounter at the reunion.
 You may be able to guess the end, but not the lengths Valorie will take to keep her man.
 And don’t worry about the texting scenes, they are voiced over, so you can look away.
 This is a great background movie.
 So DVR and watch at your convenience.

 I give it 3 out of 5 stars

 It’s not a threat – Valerie